 |Minimum Total Credit Hours:||75|

 Upon successful completion of the candidacy examination, students take a dissertation topic from the proposal stage through approval, writing, submission and an oral defense process with a faculty committee comprised of the music education advisor, one additional music education faculty member, one representative from music education or education, a member from another music discipline area or education and an appointed graduate faculty representative.
 Each doctoral candidate, upon admission to candidacy, must register for MUS 88199 for a total of 30 credit hours.
-It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter MUS 88299, each semester, including summer, until all requirements for the degree have been met.
+It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter MUS 88299, each semester, until all requirements for the degree have been met.

 Student must complete a residency requirement of minimum 9 credit hours each year until qualifying exams.

 For the Ph.D. a comprehensive, qualifying, candidacy examination is taken when the student has substantially completed his/her coursework and has received the consent of the advisor committee to attempt the examination.
 The examination includes an extensive written section consisting of proctored and non-proctored questions, and an oral section taken before a faculty committee.
 Material for both written and oral sections is drawn from the coursework taken during the degree program, current professional research literature, and current topics in music education.
 Students who fail the candidacy examination two times will be dismissed from the doctoral program.